As an Amazon affiliate, I earn when you buy from links supplied in this blog at no extra cost to you.

 Bergamot oil is prized for its scent and is what gives Earl Grey tea its distinctive and alluring fragrance.

 You can find jars of clotted cream online, too.
 The Devon Cream Company offers English Luxury Clotted Cream on Amazon.
 World Market also carries small jars of clotted cream in their stores.

 If you prefer your scones at breakfast, add a side of yogurt.
 Orange or pear slices would be tasty and nutritious, too.

 Since it packs protein, yogurt gives your breakfast staying power, and it has some probiotics for your gut.
-Fruit adds more fiber, vitamins, minerals, and increases the antioxidant content of your meal.
+Fruit adds more fiber, vitamins, and minerals and ups your antioxidant intake

 The scones boast a smidge of caffeine in addition to antioxidants and phenolics courtesy of the healthy dose of tea leaves.

 Caffeine content ⚡